 FCE strokes happen fast.
 One minute your dog is playing normally and the next minute they’re on the ground fighting for their life.

-FCE can strike any dog, although the typical victim is a large breed pup between 3-6 years-old.
+The typical victims are medium to large breed pups who are between 3-6 years-old.
 Some researchers suspect that miniature Schnauzers are predisposed as well.

-I was introduced to Mia who had a FCE stroke just after her first birthday.
+Mia had a FCE stroke just after her first birthday.
 It happened when her pet mom Risa walked in the door after work.
 She let Mia out in the backyard.
 A minute later Mia yelped in pain.
 Risa found the dog lying on her side, unable to move and struggling to breathe.

 Mia’s story has a happy ending.
 After months of rehab and hyperbaric oxygen treatments, spearheaded by Risa, little Mia is walking again.
 You can read her complete story on Facebook – Mia’s Journey to Walk Again.